CPS-TUWien/learning_human_attention/README.md

 The output of the processing pipeline is produced and stored for each run in the relative folder.
 The output consists of:
-- `marked_frames` directory: contains all frame images,
+- `marked_frames/`: contains all frame images,
-- `transformed_coords.csv` file: contains the focus points for each frame.
+- `transformed_coords.csv`: contains the focus points for each frame.

 # Citation
 If you find this work useful for your own ideas, please cite our paper: